 Risks for medical and death benefits for current employees are provided through insurance purchased from private insurance companies.
-Retired employees are not eligible to participate.

-The Village's employee policy does not provide health insurance to our employees, However, Section 367j of the Illinois Insurance Code requires IMRF employers who offer health insurance to their active employees to offer the same health insurance to disabled members, retirees, and surviving spouses at the same premium rate for active employees.
-We have one retiree part of the health insurance pursuant to Illinois Insurance Code.
+The Village's employee policy does not offer health insurance to retired employees.
+However, the Municipal Employee's Continuance Privilege law (215 ILCS 5/367j) requires IMRF employers who offer health insurance to their active employees to offer the same health insurance to disabled members, retirees, and surviving spouses at the same premium rate for active employees.
+The Village has one retiree receiving health insurance pursuant to Municipal Employee's Continuance Privilege law.